The Atheist Bible, CC-BY Fabian M. Suchanek

 But isn’t God’s work falsifiable?

-This book harps on about the fact that the existence of God is unfalsifiable: there is nothing that could happen in the present or future that would show that God does not exist.
-Now, what if we were to say that God makes the sun rise every day?
-Is that falsifiable?
-If the sun does not rise tomorrow, then this shows that God does not exist.The theory is indeed falsifiable.
+The theory is indeed falsifiable.
 However, falsifiability alone does not make a hypothesis true.
 A hypothesis is true if it is either a perception statement or supported by evidence.
-So then, what is the evidence for the fact that God makes the sun rise every day?
-And what is the evidence that it is not Gayatri who does so?
+So then, what is the evidence that God makes the Sun rise every day?
+And what is the evidence that it is not, say, Gaia who does so?
 There is none.
-In fact, there is evidence against either , because we know today that the sun rises simply because the Earth turns (which it does for natural reasons).
-The assumption that God did it (or Gayatri, for that matter), is nothing more than a ghostification of the true explanation.
-With this, it falls into the same class of arguments as the Greek myth of Persephone.
+In fact, there is evidence against God raising the Sun: We know today that the Sun rises simply because the Earth turns (for natural reasons).
+The assumption that God raises the Sun (or Gaia, for that matter) is nothing more than a ghostification of the true explanation.
+With this, it falls into the same class of arguments as the myth of Persephone used by the ancient Greeks to explain the seasons: It illicitly attaches supernatural entities to a purely natural phenomenon.

 If someone tells you that you do not understand the world and that therefore you should follow his religion, he’s obviously playing a cheap trick on you.
-If he really wanted your good , he’d encourage you to understand the world first.
+If he really wanted your good, he’d encourage you to understand the world first.

 No compression